 Destination and Number of students

 Ifield Community College is delighted to report on the outstanding successes of their sixth form students.
-The achievements of the young people mean that Ifield Community College students are off to universities and employment across the United Kingdom.
+The achievements of the young people mean that ICC Students are off to universities and employment across the United Kingdom.

-Above national average progress in level 2 GCSE English and mathematics
+Well above national average progress in level 2 GCSE English and mathematics:

-There were notable successes with a large rise in numbers of students going to university including Russell Group universities such as UCL, Exeter and Liverpool.
-This is reflected in the increase in grades with 43% of grades at A*- B or equivalent.
+There were notable successes with a large rise in numbers of students going to university including Russell Group universities such as Bath, Exeter and Warwick.
+This is reflected in the increase in grades with 35% of grades at A*- B and 53% grades at A*- C or equivalent.